FR

 The Amundsen brought new life to Canadian Arctic science by providing Canadian researchers and their international collaborators unprecedented access to the Arctic Ocean.
 The ship’s annual maintenance and oceanographic research instruments acquired over the years make it a versatile platform for oceanographers, climatologists, marine geologists, and epidemiologists and health professionals studying northern communities.

-Since 2003, the annual Amundsen Expedition represent than:
+Since 2003, the annual Amundsen Expeditions represent more than:

 • 2,500 days at sea;